yveshanoulle/Toolbox-for-the-Agile-Coach-Visualization-Examples-FR/README.md

 After a second review page_2_001.txt etc

 To make the life of the reviewers easier, we keep the English text below the translated text.
+In order to keep the file easily readable, please separate the french translation and the original text with this separator line:
+------------------------------- ORIGINAL TEXT BELOW -----------------------------------------------

 When you have added a translation or did a review, please add your name to page122.txt

 We start by translating a_glossary, to have a list of typical translation.